franc136/2022_Cyclistic_Case_Study/README.md

 #### Issues with the Data
 After taking an initial look at the data, I noticed two major items that I would normally follow up with the stakeholder to get further clarification on before proceeding with the analysis:

 1. Much of the data had missing "start_station_name" or "end_station_name" column data.
-In these instances, the "stat_station_id" or "end_station_id" was also missing so there was no way to find the missing information with the data provided.
+In these instances, the "start_station_id" or "end_station_id" was also missing, so there was no way to find the missing information with the data provided.
 In a real business situation, I would reach out to the stakeholders to see the reason this data was missing and if new data could be provided.
 2. Many of the data rows listed the "bike_type" as a docked bike.
 To take a bike for a ride, the bike needs to leave the dock to begin a ride, so this led me to believe that the "docked bike" type may be an error with the data.
 The ride durations for bikes listed as "docked_bike" also ranged widely from 00:00 to up to 400+hrs.
 In a real business situation, I would reach out to the stakeholders to get further clarification on the meaning of a "docked bike" and move forward with the data accordingly.

 ## Data Cleaning and Manipulation